Hamiltonian control to desynchronize Kuramoto oscillators with higher-order interactions: Introduction

-In this work we propose a suitable Hamiltonian system containing many-body interactions and thus generalizing the pairwise version proposed in \cite{witthaut2014kuramoto}.
-Then we derive a feedback control term as previously done in \cite{gjata2017using,asllani2018minimally} to be able to stabilize the dynamics close to a suitable invariant torus.
-The derived control method contains thus pairwise terms as well as many-body ones (we restrict our analysis to $3$-body terms in this work but this assumption can be clearly relaxed), we then numerically show that the control method is effective when there are either pairwise terms, $3$-body interactions or both of them.
-In the case of pairwise interactions, we recover the results of \cite{gjata2017using}; furthermore we show that in a quite large number of cases the latter control is sufficient to desynchronize the higher-order Kuramoto model.
-However we provide numerical evidence that the latter fails once pairwise coupling is small compared to the higher-order one, in this case the higher-order control is required to reduce synchronization.
-Finally we show that synchronization can be impeded even when the control acts only on a fraction of nodes, we can thus conclude that the proposed control method is not very invasive.
+The derived control method contains thus pairwise terms as well as many-body ones (we restrict our analysis to $3$-body terms in this work, but this assumption can be clearly relaxed). {\rev In the presence of pairwise interactions alone, we recover the results of~\cite{gjata2017using}.
+We then numerically show that the control method is effective when there are either pairwise terms, $3$-body interactions or both of them, i.e., it manages to significantly reduce synchronization of the system.
+Furthermore, we compare it to the pairwise version~\cite{gjata2017using} and show that in a quite large number of cases the latter is sufficient, with the notable exception of the case where the pairwise coupling is small compared to the higher-order one, in this case the higher-order generalization is required to achieve desynchronization.} Finally, we show that synchronization can be impeded even when the control acts only on a fraction of nodes, we can thus conclude that the proposed control method is not very invasive.
 Our results suggest the need for a critical proportion of controlled nodes to drastically decrease synchronization in all-to-all hypergraphs.

 The paper is organized as follows.
-In Sec. \ref{sec:HOKM}, we define a general HOKM, then in Sec. \ref{sec:Ham}, we present the general formulation of the Hamiltonian system that embeds the HOKM.
-Sec. \ref{sec:control} is aimed at analytically deriving the method to control the HOKM whose numerical validation is presented in Sec. \ref{sec:results}.
+In Sec. \ref{sec:HOKM}, we define a general HOKM, then in Sec. \ref{sec:methods}, we present the general formulation of the Hamiltonian system that embeds the HOKM {\rev and we analytically derive the method to control the HOKM .} The numerical validation is presented in Sec. \ref{sec:results}.
 Finally, we discuss the results and conclude in Sec \ref{conclusion}.